 Additional implementations: GoCoder7/coolify-mcp-server provides a focused 4-tool implementation for simpler use cases.

 Limitation: No official MCP server from the Coolify team — all implementations are community-built.
-38 tools covers the core workflow but may miss edge cases of the full Coolify API.
+The active v3 rewrite may introduce breaking changes.

 GitOps Deployment MCP Servers